-Adam-GlickHow Batteries Helped Stabilize the Texas Grid During the January Cold Snap
+Adam Glick, Solar Sherpa, sitting outdoors, discussing solar energy and virtual power plants in Texas.How Batteries Helped Stabilize the Texas Grid During the January Cold Snap

 By Adam Glick, Solar Sherpa, NATiVE Solar

-When a winter cold front swept across Texas this January, and many of us braced for the worst.
+When a winter cold front swept across Texas this past January, and many of us braced for the worst.

 Memories of the 2021 Winter Storm Uri are still fresh across the state.
 Texans remember frozen pipes, multi-day outages, and a grid pushed to the brink.

-Temperatures dropped sharply across large parts of Texas, electricity demand surged, and energy markets tightened — yet most Texans never lost power.
+But this time the grid (mostly) held fast.
+Temperatures dropped sharply across large parts of Texas, electricity demand surged, and energy markets tightened -and thankfully most Texans never lost power.

 There were several reasons the grid held together.